Go Back

 INSTRUCTIONS

-• Sift the flour, salt and baking powder into a large bowl, holding the sift up to allow some air into them.
+• Sift the flour, salt and baking powder into a large bowl, holding the sieve above to let some air into them.
+Then gently stir in the sugar.

 • Stir in the cherries and create a well in the middle.